jsonking/jsonking.github.io/_posts/2019-12-22-mongodb-spring-auth-provider.markdown

 </style>
 # Introduction

-There are a lot of posts on the web on how to setup spring security with MongoDB.
-Many of these describe creating and managing your own `User` entities via JPA.
-The user data is usually stored in an application level collection such as `users`.

 This short post describes how to implement a spring `AuthenticationProvider` that will authenticate against MongoDB directly.
 Users will only be authenticated with the application if they are valid users in MongoDB.

 An example use-case for this would be for support applications / tooling on top of the database.

+This is an alternative to creating and managing your own `User` entities via JPA where user data is usually stored in an application level collection such as `users`.

 # Database Setup
 Make sure that you have a secure instance of MongoDB running on the default port at `localhost:27017`.<br/>